-Benefited employees and their eligible family members must enroll within thirty days from the date of eligibility or wait until the next annually designated "open enrollment period".
+Benefited employees and their eligible family members must enroll within thirty (30) days from the date of eligibility or wait until the next annually designated "open enrollment period".

-Insurance coverage is effective the first day of the month following employment in a benefited classification and remains in effect until the last day of the month following the month of separation from employment.
+Insurance coverage is effective the first (1st) day of the month following employment in a benefited classification and remains in effect until the last day of the following month of separation from employment.

 Upon marriage, an employee may enroll the new spouse (and any eligible dependents) within thirty (30) days with proof of marriage.
-Newborn and adopted children may be enrolled within sixty (60) days of birth or custody.
+Newborn and adopted children may be enrolled within thirty (30) days of birth or custody.